NicolasRR/OptML/README.md

 - The following command will train 3 workers synchronously, on 50% of MNIST train dataset, trainloaders will split the 50% of trainset in 3 equal parts for each worker ($60k \Rightarrow 30k \Rightarrow 10k$, $10k$, $10k$), in this configuration workers will not **share** samples (each worker has its distinct trainset).
 At the end of training, the accuracy of each worker, and global model will be printed, and the model will be saved. <br>
 `python3 dnn_sync_train.py --dataset mnist --train_split 0.5 --model_accuracy --worker_accuracy --dataset mnist`

 - The following command will train 5 workers synchronously, on the full MNIST train dataset, trainloaders will use a batch size of 1, and model accuracy will be printed at the end.
 With the `--split_labels` flag, the 10 digits will be splitted evenly between the workers.
-For this example, we have 5 workers, meaning that each worker will train on two randomly chosen digits in $\[0,9\]$, here is an illustrative example:
+For this example, we have 5 workers, meaning that each worker will train on two randomly chosen digits in $\[0,9\]$, here is an illustrative example: `python3 dnn_sync_train.py --dataset mnist --world_size 6 --model_accuracy --batch_size 1 --split_labels`

 <div align="center">